LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/mappingResource/mtls-check-multiple-mapping.md

 This method checks for mapping configuration existence for a specific tuple: serviceName, accountId and url.

-This resource helps you check if a certificate exists to some serviceName + accountId + url.
+This resource helps you check if a certificate exists to some serviceName + accountId + url in order to send MTLS request (with certificate).

 ### Request